sql_funcs documentation

 Note

-ISP Completion for Discharged Clients
+ISPs - Completion Rates for Discharged Clients

 legal_bonanza(timeframe=False, case_stage=None, ranking_method=None, grouping_cols=[], wide_col=None)#